GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 ### "An error occurred during authorization step" is shown when accessing the application

 This is shown when it is not possible to initiate a "conversation" with the authorization server.
 Check that the oxd server is up and running and that the oxd settings are properly configured.
-Find them at the administration console or in the configuration file.
+Find them at the administration console or directly in the [database](../developer/architecture.md#application-configuration).

 ### "An error occurred: Casa did not start properly" is shown when accessing the application

-This occurs whenever the application failed to start successfully and may be caused by a syntax problem in the configuration file or an inconsistent configuration supplied.
+This occurs whenever the application failed to start successfully and may be caused by a syntax problem in the application [configuration](../developer/architecture.md#application-configuration) or an inconsistent configuration supplied.
 Check the log to diagnose the problem.
 Try to find a message like "WEBAPP INITIALIZATION FAILED" and see the traces above it.
 Often, error messages are self-explanatory.

 Once fixed, please restart the application.
 You will have to see a "WEBAPP INITIALIZED SUCCESSFULLY" message to know that it's working.